Crip Hall

 Claris Gustavius "Crip" Hall (October 8, 1901 – January 14, 1961) was a noted lawyer and politician who served as the Secretary of State of Arkansas for 25 years.
 He took the nickname "Crip" following a lifelong handicap caused by a childhood case of polio.

 Early life and education

-Hall was born on October 8, 1901 in Social Hill, Arkansas, an unincorporated community near Malvern, Arkansas in the Ouachita Mountains, to John R. Hall and Elizabeth (née Hodges) Hall.
+Hall was born on October 8, 1901, in Social Hill, Arkansas, an unincorporated community near Malvern, Arkansas in the Ouachita Mountains, to John R. Hall and Elizabeth (née Hodges) Hall.
 He attended Malvern School District and played catcher on the baseball team.
 Following graduation, he attended the University of Arkansas, earning a degree in journalism in 1924.
-Hall was active on campus, becoming a member of the Kappa Sigma fraternity, serving as president of the sophomore class, and editor and business manager of The Arkansas Traveler, the UA student newspaper.
+Hall was active on campus, becoming a member of Kappa Sigma fraternity, serving as president of the sophomore class, and editor and business manager of The Arkansas Traveler, the UA student newspaper.
 He also founded the Arkansas Booster Club.

 He married Nancy Pearl Johnson on October 5, 1929.
 Hall enrolled in the Arkansas Law School, now known as the William H. Bowen School of Law, and began practicing law with E. B. Dillon, representing a major oil company statewide.